Rowland Fraser: Military career

 Fraser was commissioned into the Rifle Brigade on 15 August 1914.
 He trained with the 6th Battalion at Sheerness, until he crossed to France with his unit on 4 January 1915.
 He was promoted to lieutenant in August 1915, and to captain in November.
 In June 1916, Fraser returned home on four days leave, and was married on 20 June to May Dorothy Ross of New South Wales, Australia returning the following day to France.
 Ten days later, Fraser was killed in action in the Battle of the Somme on 1 July 1916.
 He was leading his company in an assault on German positions, when he was hit by a machine-gun bullet.
 His orderly got him into a shell-hole and dressed his wound but was then struck by shrapnel.

-He is remembered on the Thiepval Memorial to the missing of the Somme (Pier and Face 16 B and 16 C).
+He is remembered on the Thiepval Memorial to the missing of the Somme (Pier and Face 16 B and 16 C) and on the memorial to the 133 rugby players killed in the Great War at Fromelles in north France.